MaxPelly/Lancer-Tracker/README.md

 # Lancer-Tracker

-A simple discord bot to keep track of Manna gain and spending in WestMArches style Lancer games.
+A simple discord bot to keep track of Manna gain and spending in Westmarches style Lancer games.

 # Current Limitations